mickmaccallum/CountedSet/README.md

 ## CountedSet

 A generic Swift counted set (multiset) implementation.
 This structure has been built to conform to Swift 2's SetAlgebraType protocol.
+See the swift-3 branch for the matching Swift 3 implementation.

 ## Usage